flexiblepower/fpai-documentation/ResourceDriver.md

 Why Runnable needs to be implemented will be explained later on in this section.

 The `BatterySimulation` class is annotated with an `@Component` annotation from bndtools.
 This makes this class available as a component on the FPAI platform.
-The `@Component` annotation has two attributes: `designateFactory` and `provide`.
-The `designateFactory` attribute has `Config.class` as its value.
+The `@Component` annotation has three attributes:
+* The `designateFactory` attribute has `Config.class` as its value.
 This means that whenever a new `Config` is saved a new `BatterySimulation` will be started.
-The `provide` attribute indicates how this component should be registered in OSGI’s registry; in this case as a `EndPoint.class`.
+* The `provide` attribute indicates how this component should be registered in OSGI’s registry; in this case as a `EndPoint.class`.
+* The `immediate` attribute indicates that the component should be activated immediately.

 This code snippet also shows an inner `Config` interface.
 This allows this component to be configured from the Apache Web Console (more on this later).
 The `@Meta.OCD` annotation indicates that this is a OSGI Metatype interface.
 Within OSGI this configuration is specified in an XML file.
 The `@Meta` bndtools annotations make sure that is automatically created for you.
 OCD in `@Meta.OCD` stand for Object Class Definition which groups together a set of configurable attributes.
 In this case the `@Meta.OCD` annotation has a `name` attribute.
 This name will be shown in the Apache Web Console.